Michanoku/odin-battleship/README.md

 - `dropShip()`: Used when the player drops a ship into a location on the setup board.
 If the location is occupied or there is not enough space in the players chosen location, the drop will be rejected.
 Otherwise the ship will be placed and the select ship removed from the selection.
 - `randomizeShips()`: Will place all ships that were returned by the gameflow after requesting a manual placement.
 - `turn()`: Depending on whether it's the first turn, or the start or end of a turn, different DOM objects need to be visible and different announcements have to be made.
 This function handles the correct visuals and announcements.
-- `registerAttack()`: When an attack has happened and the results returned, an understandable announcement is created and the specific gameboard re-rendered.
+- `registerAttack()`: When an attack has happened and the results returned, an understandable announcement is created and the specific game board re-rendered.
 This function also checks whether the game is over or not and will end it if so.
-- `createGameboard()`: Creates the visible gameboard out of the gameboard data.
-Depending on whether the gameboard belongs to the current player or the 'enemy', different things will be displayed.
+- `createGameboard()`: Creates the visible game board out of the game board data.
+Depending on whether the game board belongs to the current player or the 'enemy', different things will be displayed.
 (After all, we don't want to see the other player's ships if we have not found them yet)
 - `clickCell()`: Used when the player clicks on a cell in their turn.
 Will update the current target coordinates if the cell is valid and show visual confirmation of the cell that is about to be attacked.
 If the cell is valid, the fire button is released.

 **Key Variables:**